stackery/wild-rydes-workshop/readme.md

 ### 1. Create a Github account
-If you do not already have a GitHub account.
+If you do not already have a GitHub account, create one.
 You will store the workshop's code in Github.
 Stackery will also deploy your code from GitHub. _NOTE: Stackery supports multiple code repository platforms such as Gitlab, Bitbucket, and AWS CodePipeline.
-This workshop uses GitHub only to simplify instructions but you are free to choose one of the other supported providers.._
+This workshop uses GitHub only to simplify instructions but you are free to choose one of the other supported providers._

 Create a free individual account by clicking on the link below.
 On that page you will create a username, enter your email, and set a password for your account.